bengal865/2425-python/working-with-lists/gemini-python-lists-3-lesson-sequence.md

 **Introduction (Hook- 5 minutes):**

-- Playa quick game of "Would you Rather?"with a twist, highlighting the need for organized lists in different scenarios (e.g., packing for school vs. packing for vacation).
+- Play a quick game of "Would you Rather?"with a twist, highlighting the need for organized lists in different scenarios (e.g., packing for school vs. packing for vacation).

 **Mini Lesson (8 minutes):**